grame-cncm/faustcourse/session2/Lesson 2.md

 ### Wire
-Let start with the simplest primitive you can imagine: the _wire_.
+Let start with the simplest primitive you can think of: the _wire_.
 The Faust name for a wire is `_` underscore, because somehow it looks like a wire !

 Let's write a FAUST program that uses a wire to connect the audio input to the audio output: